 Leave some room in your budget for unexpected things.
-So if, for example, if your original meal budget per person is $150, only aim to book 80-90% of that, meaning around $120-135 will be your goal booking.
+So if, for example, your original meal budget per person is $150, only aim to book 80-90% of that, meaning around $120-135 will be your goal booking.

 Suppose you are working with a caterer or a venue; check your options for both pricing.
 Similar menus, but of course, the more expensive one has more stuff in it.
 Book the $120-$135 price range.
 This means you have booked your venue/caterer.

 That extra 10-20% is such good padding for you to spend if something unexpected arises.
-Now towards the end, closer to your wedding, if everything is good and nothing unexpected came along, you have a choice if you’d like to upgrade the menu to $150 per person or if you want to save the money.
+Now towards the end, closer to your wedding, if everything is good and nothing unexpected comes along, you have a choice if you’d like to upgrade the menu to $150 per person or if you want to save the money.

 9. Ask your venue all the things that come with booking (one of our fave wedding planner secrets!)

 Ask your venue what you can get exactly.
 Usually, this will be in the contract, like chairs, napkins, linens, tables, and other common things.
-But we’re talking about other things that might be more affordable if you book it through them.
+But we’re talking about other things that might be more affordable if you book them through them.

-For example, you might want to add some couches at the lounge area for cocktails; ask your venue if they have something in-house that you can rent.
+For example, you might want to add some couches to the lounge area for cocktails; ask your venue if they have something in-house that you can rent.
 Then compare it to the price quoted by outside vendors.

 Another example is the draping.
 Again, if you are looking for some draping, ask them how much they charge and compare it to the pricing from an outside vendor.
 More often than not, in the end, including convenience, delivery, set-up, and tear-down, it won’t be much of a difference.

 Ask your venue about other things that you might want to book somewhere else first and see what they can offer for you.
 More often than not, they will be able to help you and get you better pricing.

-This is probably not a top 10 wedding planner secret anymore, but this is definitely something important to mention.
+This is probably not one of the top wedding planner secrets anymore, but this is definitely something important to mention.
 There are so many things professionals can tell you and share with you, but you and your partner’s decision is what really matters at the end of the day.